 Visibility is critical when installing physical barriers to create queues outside of the store.
 Often, exterior queues are created near or even in a parking lot.
 Assess whether the barriers can be seen be drivers in the dark.
 Consider the fact that shoppers who are familiar with your store may not expect temporary fence to suddenly appear in the parking lot.

 If the barriers are difficult to see in the dark, add reflective tape or high-visibility accessories with reflective properties.
 Cones and delineators are a good option.
 We can’t emphasize this enough: ensure the fence is visible in the dark.
 This is the best way to avoid paying for damaged fence panels and vehicles.

 If you’ve decided to rent temporary fence for retail queue management or social distancing, know that some types of fence are better-suited to this purpose than others.
 Look for fence that’s about 40” high – that’s the standard height for crowd control barricades.
 You can deviate from this slightly, going as short as 36” or as tall as 4’.
 But anything too short will allow shoppers to step over the barrier, and anything too tall will make your store feel like a prison.

 If you plan to move the fence around (for instance, to reconfigure queues or close off checkout areas), look for a lightweight option that has bases or “feet” which are attached to the panel.
 This way you can lift and carry the panels as needed, rather than sliding them or disassembling the fence line.

 Finally, we recommend having the fence professionally installed to ensure optimal safety and stability.
 Fence that is not properly installed can pose a risk to shoppers.
 In most cases, professional installers can have your queue set up in less than an hour.

 Still have questions?
 Reach out to us for our expert suggestions and recommendations for a safe and effect queue management system.
-We’re happy to help during these challenging times.
+We’re happy to help.

 We’re here to answer any questions you may have.